young80571/Characterizing-Changes-in-Fine-Tuning-of-Convolutional-Neural-Networks-for-EEG-Decoding/README.md

 ### 2.model retraining and model resaving (if you do not want to retrain all model you can skip this step)

-    BCI_Competition_2a_model_training.py
+    Run main_training_model.py

 ### 3.kernel-weight gets and save kernel-weight as numpy array

     Run kernel-weight get and save.py

 ### 4.load every epoch of saved model and save the accuracy of testing at the test data
     Run testing_accuracy_save.py

 ### 5.kernel-weight analysis metrics
-if you already have the numpy array of kernel-weight of saved model you can skip the step 2,3,4 and just execution this step
+if you already have the numpy array of kernel-weight 3 training scheme of all CNN model you can skip the step 2,3,4 and just execution this step